tempestrock/qmk/pst-01/README.md

 ### Predefined Messages

 The leader key in the bottom right corner of the keyboard can be used for a lot of fancy key combinations.
 Currently, some short messages for the closing greeting at the end of emails are defined for <kbd>Lead</kbd>-<kbd>M</kbd>-<kbd>some digit</kbd> where <kbd>some digit</kbd> is of course again just the respective key like <kbd>T</kbd> for 1, <kbd>S</kbd> for 2, etc. So no holding of the <kbd>Down</kbd> key is necessary.
+Also the <kbd>Lead</kbd> key is tapped, not held.

 ### OLEDs
-The OLEDs display the current layer at the top of the active layers stack, the Kyria logo and lock status (caps lock, num lock, scroll lock).
+To be implemented: The OLEDs display the current layer at the top of the active layers stack, the Kyria logo, and the lock status (caps lock, num lock, scroll lock).

 ## Organization of the Source Code

+### Structure

 The source code is structured in a way that the handling of special functions can be found in different source files: